Sunday December 16

 More people on the beach-(Marcia,Kim,Jackie and Mike)

 Looking north up the beach.
 Hilltop cottages restored.
-Lower cottages
+Lower cottages waiting for restoration

 Looking south down the beach at restored / rentable cottages